alekskivuls/ForeclosureVisualization/README.md

 You can then commit your tracked files with `git commit` which should open a text editor to enter your message or use `git commit -m "Put message here"` to enter your message directly.
 Last you need to enter `git push` to push your changes to the remote repository.

-For more information refer to documentation at https://git-scm.com/doc
+For more information refer to git documentation at https://git-scm.com/doc